What to do in Bogota.

 Bogota’s population now numbers over 7 million inhabitants and it is the capital of Colombia.
 It is sometimes called the ”Athens of South America” due to its grand architecture.
 Although the city is also the capital of the department/state of Cundinamarca, Bogota, D.C., it is an independent capital district and not administratively part of the state.

-Located on a plateau, high in the Andes mountains at 2,625 m (8,612 ft), Bogota has a climate that could be compared to a northern US or Canadian spring – cool, damp with lots of rain.
+Located on a plateau, high in the Andes mountains at 2,625 m (8,612 ft), Bogota has a climate that could be compared to the northern US or Canadian spring – cool, damp with lots of rain.
 If you go prepared for the climate it can be very comfortable.
-Take some warm pyjamas because even some of the big name hotels don’t have heating.
+Take some warm pyjamas because even some of the big-name hotels don’t have heating.
 Plan to give yourself a day to adjust to the altitude.

 If one had to live in Bogota, the Santa Barbara area in the North is the most comfortable and appealing.
 There are many shopping malls and walking/bicycle paths that make the city very civilized.
 The real estate is substantially more expensive than you will find in Medellin but the northern sector of the Bogota will probably appeal more to the expat population.